 Many seniors can be resistant to seeking out services provided by our Family and Community Resource Centers (FCRCs).
 Processes and requirements for programs can be challenging to understand as each program's eligibility requirements are different.
 Some seniors feel uncomfortable sharing information about income and assets to determine eligibility for services.
-IDHS encourages seniors to contact the FCRCs or schedule a visit so IDHS staff can help them understand the benefits of services.
+IDHS encourages seniors to contact the FCRCs or to schedule a visit so that IDHS staff can help them understand the benefits of services.

-Division of Family and Community Services - Bureau of Family Nutrition
+Bureau of Family Nutrition